 - 1. Articulate a biblical theology of ministry from the context of his or her chosen ministry discipline - 2.
 Be conversant in the basic elements of Christian theology and effectively present biblical truths in individual conversations and group settings - 3.
 Evaluate all of life and thought from a biblical perspective, discerning truth and falsehood, essential and non-essential in matters of Christian faith and practice - 4.
 Defend the inspiration and authority of the Bible and evangelical Christian doctrine - 5.
 Critically examine one's own assumptions and those of others that influence the way in which the Bible is interpreted - 6.
 Exercise critical thinking regarding biblical content and its integration with the entire spectrum of human learning.

 Foundational Studies General Education 48 units

-Foundational Studies Bible & Theology 18 units

-Bible and Theology Major 21 units
+Bible and Theology Major 39 units

 Free electives/Minor 41 units

 Degree total 128 units